Upper Crust Pizzeria: Controversies

-A United States Department of Labor investigation of the company's pay practices from April 2007 through April 2009 revealed that Upper Crust’s hourly workers were paid straight time even after they exceeded 40 hours in a week.
+A United States Department of Labor investigation of the company's pay practices from April 2007 through April 2009 revealed that Upper Crust's hourly workers were paid straight time even after they exceeded 40 hours in a week.
 The company was ordered to pay more than US$341,000 in back wages to about 121 workers for uncompensated overtime.
 The Labor Department began a new investigation of the company in 2010.

 On July 16, 2010, a lawsuit was filed against the company by two former employees, claiming that the Upper Crust had forced employees to give back thousands of these dollars.
-The lawsuit claims that Upper Crust made illegal deductions from the plaintiff's wages, paid below the legal minimum wage, and retaliated against those who complained.
-The plaintiffs were described as "disgruntled ex-employees... trying to figure out a way to extort money from our business", but in 2012 the company's former chief financial officer, David Marcus, swore an affidavit saying that the Upper Crust had devised a scheme to wrest the money back which included the cashing of forged checks.
+The lawsuit claimed that Upper Crust made illegal deductions from the plaintiff's wages, paid below the legal minimum wage, and retaliated against those who complained.
+The plaintiffs were described by the company as "disgruntled ex-employees... trying to figure out a way to extort money from our business", but in 2012 the company's former chief financial officer, David Marcus, swore an affidavit saying that Upper Crust had devised a scheme to take back the money awarded, which included cashing forged checks and cutting wages.

-Marcus himself was accused of financial mishandling of the company’s finances which led to his plea agreement.
-As part of his deal, David Marcus signed an affidavit, contrary to his sworn testimony under oath, that the company attempted to take back wages in exchange for a release of liability by Shannon Liss-Riordan.
+Marcus had been accused of financial mishandling of the company's finances, which led to a plea agreement which included his signing an affidavit, contrary to his sworn testimony under oath, that the company attempted to take back wages in exchange for a release of liability by employees' attorney Shannon Liss-Riordan.

 On December 20, 2010 a former operations manager at Upper Crust filed a lawsuit that accuses the Boston pizza chain of retaliating against him after he reported the company to the US Department of Labor for allegedly violating wage and hour laws.

 In 2011, The Boston Globe reported that several former employees claimed that United States Immigration and Customs Enforcement (ICE) was investigating the company's alleged hiring of illegal immigrants and other labor violations.
-Labor and student groups including Massachusetts Jobs with Justice have organized boycotts and protest over the company's labor practices.
-The company has characterized the boycotts as misguided.
+Labor and student groups including Massachusetts Jobs with Justice organized boycotts and protest over the company's labor practices; the company described the boycotts as misguided.
 The company was ultimately not charged for any wrongdoings by any of the various agencies.